 Although the chief focus of Sino-Platonic Papers is on the intercultural relations of China with other peoples, challenging and creative studies on a wide variety of philological subjects will be entertained.
 This series is not the place for safe, sober, and stodgy presentations.
 Sino-Platonic Papers prefers lively work that, while taking reasonable risks to advance the field, capitalizes on brilliant new insights into the development of civilization.

 The only style-sheet we honor is that of consistency.
 Where possible, we prefer the usages of the Journal of Asian Studies.
 Sinographs (hanzi, also called tetragraphs [fangkuaizi]) and other unusual symbols should be kept to an absolute minimum.
 Sino-Platonic Papers emphasizes substance over form.

 Manuscripts should be double-spaced with wide margins and submitted in Microsoft Word format.
+(We do not accept files in LaTeX or PDF.)
 Do not use the Symbol font, twenty-year-old specialty fonts for Chinese characters, or any other font that is not Unicode compliant.
 (Most fonts found on modern computers will be fine.)
 For alphabetic texts, Sino-Platonic Papers recommends The Brill.